About the course

 Inclusions: Drysuits & boots (adult sizes only), kayaks and necessary equipment, lunch on day 2, biscuits & hot chocolate, Wetcard certification cards and registration.

 Prerequisites: Be a confident swimmer, and to have no major shoulder, neck or back injuries that would impede paddling or climbing in and out of the kayak.
-Introduction course (Introduksjonskurs) or equivalent is required before taking this course.

 Good to know: A kayak drysuit doesn't prevent all water from entering the drysuit.
 Often participants will have some water around the neck and wrists.
 Please wear a good merino wool base layer for thermal protection.